-The mural that a much younger version of me is standing in front of in the left hand image, well actually both images...... the mural I stand in front of is a garage door in Lake-Shore Toronto, the painting of which played an important part in rekindling my passion to paint - thanks largely to the wonderful family who commissioned the work.
+The mural that a much younger version of me is standing in front of in the left hand picture is a garage door in Lake-Shore Toronto, the painting of which played an important part in rekindling my passion to paint - thanks largely to the wonderful family who commissioned the work.
 Canada has a special place in my heart and crops up often in my forest paintings.

 I have a degree in Illustration from Portsmouth University, I got a good degree but only because my tutors managed to talk me into putting my painting ambitions on hold until I graduated.
-It was a 2-week trip to Canada at the end of the second year and some unexpected commissions for paintings that arose from it, that ignited a need to paint and a direction for my slightly chaotic existence.
-Upon graduating, I returned to Canada for 6 months and completed numerous commissions; this allowed me to visit family in California.
+It was a 2-week trip to Canada at the end of the second year and some unexpected commissions that arose from it, that ignited a need to paint and a direction for my slightly chaotic existence.
+Upon graduating, I returned to Canada for 6 months and completed numerous commissions.

 Unfortunately the Canadian work visa does not have a box to tick next to the heading 'Artist'.
 Come on Canada.
 Upon returning home to the UK after several successful and enjoyable months away I had an unrealistic idea of how easy it is to make a living as a painter. " Well in Canada I just painted some pictures and then sold them" was what I told myself.

 In the UK it has been a slower and more realistic curve, more like 10 years rather than 4 months, but painting is still my passion and I thank Canada and my great friends and contacts there for helping me to realise that.